 Don’t chase blindly after the next big thing.
 The fear of being left behind can cause us to leap before we look.
 Many agencies thought they were going to save on expenses and make their fund raising goals by focusing on social media.
 While we know that social media can help us “friend-raise”, direct mail is still the #1 source for dollars.

 Don’t forget to test.
 Why would anyone abandon a control for something new without testing?
-Maybe these people are afraid to be proven wrong, or because testing is difficult, or testing costs more, or maybe they just can’t imagine that their idea could fail.
+Maybe these people are afraid to be proven wrong.
+Perhaps because testing is difficult, or costs more.
+Maybe they just can’t imagine that their idea could fail.
 Always test.

 Don’t put all your eggs in one basket.
 Everyone loves a menu.
-You need different offers/products (annual programs, regular giving, middle-donor campaigns, major gifts, capital campaign, gifts-in-kind, government funding) for different audiences and different channels (digital, mail, DRTV, face-to-face, radio, events).
+You need different offers based on your products.
+These include annual programs, regular giving, middle-donor campaigns, major gifts, capital campaign, gifts-in-kind, and government funding.
+Be aware of the different audiences and different channels (digital, mail, DRTV, face-to-face, radio, events).

 Let’s face it, fund raising is challenging.
 I always counsel that fund raising is not an event, but a well-thought out series of “touches”, in a variety of ways, to reach the target audience.